pumarogie/pumarogie/README.md

 # Phillips Oluwaseun Uwumarogie

-German software engineer and computer science undergraduate at the Technical University of Munich.
+German software engineer and Master computer science student  at the Technical University of Munich.

 Most of what is here started as a question I could only answer by building the thing myself.